 Kentucky law classifies inheritors into three groups:

 If all property is inherited by beneficiaries who are exempt from inheritance tax, and no federal estate tax return is necessary, a Kentucky inheritance tax return does not need to be filed.
-Instead, the personal representative files an “Affidavit of Exemption” with the probate court, stating that no tax is due.
+Instead, the personal representative of the estate files an Affidavit of Exemption with the probate court, stating that no tax is due.

 If an inheritance tax return is required, the personal representative (executor or administrator) is responsible for filing it and collecting the tax from the inheritors who owe it.
 Just one return is filed, even if several inheritors owe inheritance tax.
-If the personal representative doesn't file the return, beneficiaries are responsible for doing it.
+If the personal representative doesn't file the return, the inheritors are responsible for doing it.

 The tax return must be filed with the Kentucky Department of Revenue 18 months after the date of death.
 Copies of the will, if any, and the federal estate tax return, if one was filed, must be attached to the return.

 Any tax owed is also due 18 months from the date of death.
 Late payments will have interest added to the bill; there may be a penalty, too.
 A discount of 5% is available for early payments (made within 9 months of the date of death).

 For those who owe more than $5,000 in inheritance tax, Kentucky also offers an installment plan: 10 annual installments of equal amount, with the first installment due 18 months from the date of death.